 - Two pre-configured measurement gaps are triggered by two events of the same type at the same time.

-When multiple pre-configured measuremeng gaps are activated/deactivated simultaneously, the activation/deactivation delay equals the delay requirements defined at clause 8.19.2, 8.19.3 and 8.19.4 for DCI/timer-based BWP switch, SCell activation/deactivation or RRC reconfiguration, respectively, plus an additional 2ms post-processing time.
+When multiple pre-configured measurement gaps are activated/deactivated simultaneously, the activation/deactivation delay equals the delay requirements defined at clause 8.19.2, 8.19.3 and 8.19.4 for DCI/timer-based BWP switch, SCell activation/deactivation or RRC reconfiguration, respectively, plus an additional 2ms post-processing time.

 8.19.5.3 Pre-configured measurement gap activation/deactivation delay when colliding with a measurement gap

-When the pre-configured measurement gap activation procedure is overlapped with one measurement gap occasion and the pre-configured measurement gap has higher priority, the pre-configured gap activation shall be applied 5ms after the overlapping measurement gap.
+When the pre-configured measurement gap activation procedure is overlapped with one measurement gap occasion and the pre-configured measurement gap has higher or lower priority, the pre-configured gap activation shall be applied 5ms after the ending point of the overlapping measurement gap.

-When the pre-configured measurement gap deactivation procedure is overlapped with one measurement gap occasion and the pre-configured measurement gap has higher priority, or when the pre-configured measurement gap activation/deactivation procedure is overlapped with one measurement gap occasion and the measurement gap has higher priority, requirements specified in 8.19.2 apply.
+When the pre-configured measurement gap deactivation procedure is overlapped with one measurement gap occasion, requirements specified in 8.19.2.1 in case of DCI/timer based BWP switch, or specified in 8.19.3 in case of SCell activation/deactivation, or specified in case of RRC reconfiguration, respectively, apply for the Pre-MG deactivation delay: if the pre-configured measurement gap has higher priority than the gap occasion, requirements for single Pre-MG, i.e. no overlap of Pre-MG deactivation procedure and (dropped) gap occasion apply, else if the measurement gap has higher priority, requirements for overlap of Pre-MG deactivation procedure and (non-dropped) gap occasion apply.

 --- End of change 1 ---